Wisenet SKY Cloud VMS User Manual

 The bridge/CMVR will record the video and audio to the local storage (located in the bridge/CMVR).
 This is necessary to buffer the video, but becomes extremely important if the Internet connection should go down.

 Once the data is recorded to local storage, the bridge/CMVR will process the video and analyze it for any motion.
-If motion is detected, the video will be tagged with object and motion information.
+If motion is detected, the video will be tagged with object and motion .
 The video is then encrypted, and, if there is available bandwidth, the video is transferred to the Wisenet SKY Cloud Data Center for longer-term storage.
 In the case of the CMVR, the video may be kept locally rather than sent to the Cloud.

 Using a CMVR with the Wisenet SKY Cloud VMS provides complete flexibility for storage of audio/video.
 In this case, the video may be stored locally, in the Cloud, or both.
-Different retention periods can be set for on-premises (local) and Cloud storage, and these periods can be adjusted for each individual camera.
+Different retention periods can be set for on-premises (local) and Cloud storage, and these periods can be adjusted for each individual .
 Furthermore, it is possible to transmit low-resolution video to the Cloud and keep high-resolution video local, or vice versa.

 All access to both the live and recorded video is obtained via a connection to the Wisenet SKY Cloud VMS using a web browser or mobile application.
 The video and audio data will then be viewable.
 All configurations and